Annie Oakley: Association with Sitting Bull

+Legacy

 Oakley's worldwide stardom as a sharpshooter enabled her to earn more money than most of the other performers in the Buffalo Bill show.
 She did not forget her roots after gaining financial and economic power.
-She and Butler together often donated to charitable organizations for orphans.
-Beyond her monetary influence, she proved to be a great influence on women.
+She and Butler often donated to charitable organizations for orphans.

-Oakley urged that women serve in war, though President William McKinley rejected her offer of woman sharpshooters for service in the Spanish–American War.
-Beyond this offer to the president, Oakley believed that women should learn to use a gun for the empowering image that it gave.
+Oakley also proved to be a great influence on women.
+She urged that women serve in war, though President William McKinley rejected her offer of 50 woman sharpshooters for service in the Spanish–American War.
+Beyond this offer to the president, Oakley believed that women should learn to use a gun for its empowering image.
 Laura Browder discusses how Oakley's stardom gave hope to women and youth in Her Best Shot: Women and Guns In America.
 Oakley pressed for women to be independent and educated.
 She was a key influence in the creation of the image of the American cowgirl.
-Through this image, she provided substantial evidence that women are as capable as men when offered the opportunity to prove themselves.
+Through this image, she provided substantial evidence that women are as capable as men when offered the opportunity.

+A vast collection of Oakley's personal possessions, performance memorabilia, and firearms are on permanent exhibit in the Garst Museum and the National Annie Oakley Center in Greenville, Ohio.
+She has been inducted into the Trapshooting Hall of Fame, the National Cowgirl Museum and Hall of Fame, the National Women's Hall of Fame, the Ohio Women's Hall of Fame, and the New Jersey Hall of Fame.
+A statue of Oakley stands at the Annie Oakley Memorial Plaza in Greenville, Ohio.